KanzNguyen/Targeted-Transfer-based-Image-Captioning-Attack/README.md

 ## Results

-Targeted-attack effectiveness measured by **CLIP Score (↑)** at ε = 16/255, across six black-box victim VLMs and four surrogate backbones (the **Ensemble** column is the mean over the four).
+Targeted-attack effectiveness measured by **CLIP Score (↑)** at ε = 16/255, across six black-box victim VLMs and four CLIP evaluation backbones (the **Ensemble** column is the mean over the four).
 Rows per VLM: **Clean Image** (no attack) and **ClipCap** (baseline) are references; **Ens**, **Ens + DI**, and **Ens + DI + deepCCA** are this work's configurations.
 Bold marks the best configuration per column.